 - In a bizarre logic the more friends you have the less traffic your discoveries get, only votes by strangers count

 - Content theft abounds and gets most popular while the sites of the original artists or photographers get no credit or traffic

 - Business usage is officially banned in the TOS, as a business owner you are only allowed to advertise not submit

 - Sites you like the most get the least traction as submitting the same source more than once gets your vote devalued

 - You actually hurt people by discovering their sites or blogs as they can’t get any traffic in most cases

 - For inspiration there are far better sites like image bookmarking services We Heart It and Pinterest

 - For business use and to spread the message Twitter is by far the better choice, for sharing Tumblr is far better

 - Old, completely outdated posts often get pushed by the SU system while new ones get ignored, hoaxes from 2003 for example

 - You can’t block the infamous StumbleUpon trolls via .htaccess anymore as everybody uses the same home URL now

 - The SU categories are broken.
 Content often ends up in the wrong category (like business news on the sports channel on TV).
 A wrong categorization means in most cases the death of a submission

 This is not a post to whine about StumbleUpon treating me bad or something.
 It’s just a post that warns you not to follow my advice from 2007 and early 2008 when I hailed SU as the new messiah of the Web.

-In 2009 Twitter has become both the most important social sites and source of traffic, StumbleUpon is a dinosaur.
+By now Pinterest has become one of the most important social sites and sources of traffic.
+StumbleUpon is a dinosaur.